rijine/fullstack-test/entitlements-ui/README.md

 5. Sytling (in progres) - [using bootstrap.css] - Also Its recommended to use libraries like styled-components or emotion
 6. Adding font awesome would have been better
 7. Used only basic table from bootstrap,( using a good library will get more flexibilty)
+8. More transitions can be added incase of actions.

 # React + TypeScript + Vite